TritonDataCenter/rfe/rfe/0001/README.md

 * How much of this joining is behind-the-scenes vs. API-visible?

-* Do we wish to have a Router object that allows NAT-ing to the Internet?
+* Fabric networks and VLANs allow specification of a default route.
+Do we overload this to mean "router object address"?
+Or do we introduce a new concept to both VLANs and fabric networks?

 ## What We Want